Paintings by Werner Heckenbach

 Back to the Colorado art auction in 2007: Annie said there were even more paintings, two on the order of 2' x 4' framed, and the rest smaller in size.
 One was of a beautiful landscape.
 I wasn't able to get images of these other paintings.
 Let's hope that the new owners find their way to this webpage and provide photos of their Werners so we can all enjoy them.

-In March 2019 Rolf in Germany told me about a painting that Werner Heckenbach's relative Marie owns.
+In March 2019 Rolf in Germany told me about a painting that is owned by Marie, a relative of Werner Heckenbach's relative.
 It was painted in 1949.
 The subject is Marie's grandfather Peter Dieges, who was married to the sister of Werner's aunt.
 It's a great painting, but Marie thinks that it doesn't really capture her grandfather the way she remembers him.
 He was a happy man, not strict as he appears here.
 Werner produced the painting using only a tiny passport photo to work from.
 In Europe even today, the regulations for passport photos prohibit smiling.
 This is #66 in the order received, but we're showing it near the top of the page because Peter was a member of Werner's extended family.
 The next year, November 2020, a photo of Mr Dieges turned up, showing a more kindly expression.

 66 P Dieges Photo of Peter Dieges